tim-ngeno/sorting_algorithms/README.md

 ## Conclusion

-In this README, we discussed various sorting algorithms implemented in C, including Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort, and Heap Sort.
+In this README, we discussed various sorting algorithms in C, including Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort, and Heap Sort.
 We also introduced the concept of Big O notation and explained how to evaluate the time complexity of an algorithm.

 A good understanding of these concepts is instrumental in making informed decisions when selecting sorting algorithms for different scenarios, and analyzing their efficiency based on the input size.